goroti11/trutube/TRUTUBE_FEATURES.md

-# TruTube - Features Implementation
+# Goroti - Features Implementation

 ## Overview
-TruTube is a next-generation video platform designed to be fairer, more transparent, and more creator-friendly than traditional platforms like YouTube.
+Goroti is a next-generation video platform designed to be fairer, more transparent, and more creator-friendly than traditional platforms like YouTube.

 ## Core Philosophy
 - **Transparent Algorithm**: Explainable scoring system